 All of our camp leaders are experienced teachers who have participated in the Bay Area Writing Project’s competitive Summer Institute here at UC Berkeley.

 We offer a limited number of partial scholarships.
-In order for your child to be considered for this award, please complete the 2017 YWC Scholarship Application // 2017 TEEN Scholarship Application and submit it to: Scholarships – 3639 Tolman Hall Berkeley, CA 94720-1670 by May 1st, 2017.
-Applicants will be notified by May 15, 2017.
+In order for your child to be considered for this award, please complete the application and submit it to email@example.com by Sunday, May 1, 2022.
+Applicants will be notified by Friday, May 20, 2022.
 Please email the office with any questions – firstname.lastname@example.org.

-No refunds will be issued on or after the Friday before the start of camp.
-(Example: If camp begins on 6/26 refunds will not be available for any cancellations made 12:01am and after on the 6/23.)
-Refunds are for the cost of camp only and do not include the online registration and credit card fees.
+- No refunds will be issued on or after the Friday before the start of camp.
+(Example: If camp begins on 6/13 refunds will not be available for any cancellations made after 11:59pm on Thursday, 6/9).

 Prorated Camp Fees